helidon-io/helidon/docs/modules/webserver/webserver.md

 static-content rules.

 The feature is enabled by default.
 The default ordered sidecar entries are `br -> br` and `gzip -> gz`.
-A custom `pre-compressed-encodings` list replaces the defaults, so include `br` and `gzip` explicitly if they should remain available.
-An explicitly empty `pre-compressed-encodings` list disables sidecar lookup for that configuration level.
-Each entry's `coding` must be unique, must be a concrete content coding other than `identity` or `*`, and must be a valid HTTP token.
-The `suffix` identifies the corresponding sidecar file; Helidon ignores leading dots and rejects suffixes that contain path separators.
+A custom `pre-compressed-encodings` map replaces the defaults, so include `br` and `gzip` explicitly if they should remain available.
+An explicitly empty `pre-compressed-encodings` map disables sidecar lookup for that configuration level.
+Each key must be a unique concrete content coding other than `identity` or `*`, and must be a valid HTTP token.
+The value identifies the corresponding sidecar file suffix; Helidon ignores leading dots and rejects suffixes that contain path separators.

 For a static-content handler configured with a single filesystem file, a sidecar must resolve to the derived sibling path itself.
 Helidon ignores